Semaglutide and Tirzepatide Medically Supervised Weight Loss Protocol

 The weight loss has been consistent, and it has happened with ease.
 Dr. Cara has been amazing at guiding me through the process and helping me create a lifestyle diet so that this can be the gift that keeps on giving.
 I feel better than ever.”

 Our Compounded Semaglutide Weight Loss Program: Frequently Asked Questions

 Compounded Semaglutide sodium or semaglutide acetate is a once a week, subcutaneous injectable medication that has been shown to reduce appetite and suppress cravings.
-When used in combination with diet and exercise, Semaglutide can help with blood sugar control in type 2 diabetics.
+When used in combination with diet and exercise, this form of Semaglutide can help with blood sugar control in type 2 diabetics.
 It has also been shown to help with weight loss.
 Semaglutide belongs to a class of medications – glucagon-like peptide-1 (GLP-1) agonists, which mimic the hormone GLP-1 to lower blood sugar levels after eating.
-Semaglutide is a generic form of the medication Wegovy that has been used to help diabetics lose weight and control blood sugar for 10 years.
-There is a significant amount of data showing the safety and effectiveness of Semaglutide as a medication for weight loss.
+Compounded Semaglutide sodium or semaglutide acetate is a different form of Semaglutide than the one used in the pharmaceutically branded products by Novo Nordisk.
+There is a significant amount of data showing the safety and effectiveness of compounded Semaglutide as a medication for weight loss.